<Text wird generiert, bitte warten...>

 Data analysis and data mining

-Driven by digitalization, data is now central to a wide variety of areas of life and business.
-They appear in the most diverse forms and characteristics.
+Driven by digitalization, data is now central to the most diverse areas of life and the economy.
+It appears in a wide variety of forms and manifestations.
 Data is being collected, processed and stored in more and more places.
 Data analysis is concerned with extracting valuable information from this data.
-The focus of data mining is on using statistical methods to find and describe patterns and hidden relationships in the data.
-At FZI/ITIV, we are researching to perform these analyses as agnostically as possible.
-The primary goal is the comprehensibility of the analyses and, associated with this, an understandable presentation of the results.
+The focus of data mining is on the use of statistical methods to find and describe patterns and hidden correlations in the data.
+At the FZI/ITIV, we are researching how to carry out these analyses as agnostically as possible.
+The primary goal is to ensure that the analyses are comprehensible and that the results are presented in an understandable way.

-Artificial neural networks, in addition to generalizing to unknown data, are capable of generating new data (the three images above were generated by text input using the stable diffusion architecture).
-In addition to purely artistic and creative creation, this approach also allows for the addition of missing data points in datasets.
-This data set augmentation is called augmentation.
-We at FZI/ITIV are researching the use of augmentation with generating artificial neural networks in the context of developing automated driving functions.
+In addition to generalizing to unknown data, artificial neural networks are able to generate new data (the three images above were generated by text input with the stable diffusion architecture).
+In addition to purely artistic and creative work, this procedure also allows missing data points to be added to data sets.
+This data set enlargement is called augmentation.
+At the FZI/ITIV, we are researching the use of augmentation with generating artificial neural networks in connection with the development of automated driving functions.

 Machine learning

 Building on data analysis and data mining and the associated understanding of the data, machine learning goes one step further.
-Here, algorithms learn the regularities of the data as a statistical model and can generalize to further data after a learning phase.
-Especially in the form of artificial neural networks, machine learning has proven its worth and is used, for example, for the prediction of time series, the detection of anomalies and object detection.
-At FZI/ITIV, we develop and investigate these methods, for example, in the context of automated driving.
+Here, algorithms learn the laws of the data as a statistical model and can generalize to other data after a learning phase.
+Machine learning has proven itself particularly in the form of artificial neural networks and is used, for example, to predict time series, detect anomalies and detect objects.
+At the FZI/ITIV, we develop and investigate these methods in the context of automated driving, for example.

-• BA: "Configuration of a pipeline for the augmentation of street images using machine learning"
+• BA: "Conceptualization of a pipeline for the augmentation of images from road traffic using machine learning"

-• MA: "Evaluation of the applicability of augmentation using Generative Adversarial Networks in closed-loop integration testing of highly automated driving functions"
+• MA: "Evaluation of the possible use of augmentation using Generative Adversarial Networks in closed-loop integration testing of highly automated driving functions"

 Publications